 Lyric Lab Evaluator

-Larry Todd Cousineau’s musical, 40 is the New 15 (with composer Cindy O’Connor), had a critically-acclaimed run at the NoHo Arts Center, receiving a Best New Musical award from StagesceneLA and a 2010 GLAAD Media Award Nomination for Outstanding Los Angeles Theatre, and was chosen by Stephen Schwartz for the ASCAP/Disney Musical Theatre Workshop.
-Now and Then a Hero (with composer Jake Anthony) was seen at the Montana Rep as part of the Missoula Colony Festival; and his musical drama, All That He Was (with composer Cindy O’Connor) was seen at the Tisch School of the Arts in New York.
+Larry Todd Cousineau’s musical, 40 is the New 15 (with composer Cindy O’Connor), had a critically-acclaimed run at the NoHo Arts Center, receiving a Best New Musical award from StageSceneLA and a 2010 GLAAD Media Award Nomination for Outstanding Los Angeles Theatre, and was chosen by Stephen Schwartz for the ASCAP/Disney Musical Theatre Workshop.
+Now and Then a Hero (with composer Jake Anthony) was seen at the Montana Repertory Theatre as part of the Missoula Colony Festival, and his musical drama, All That He Was (with composer Cindy O’Connor) was seen at the Tisch School of the Arts in New York.
 For this same show, Larry also won the Kennedy Center National Playwright’s Award and the ACTF Musical Theater Award.
 His historical-fiction musical, The Last Princess, (with music by Allen Hong) was also featured in the Disney/ASCAP Musical Theatre Workshop.